-While some couples view prenuptial agreements as being unromantic and pessimistic, many more couples see them as an unfortunate necessity in today’s age of frequent divorce.
-Statistically, prenuptial agreements don’t make divorce more likely, and they can help couples determine their own financial destiny.
+While some couples view prenuptial agreements as being unromantic and pessimistic, many more couples see them as a necessity given today's age of frequent divorce.
+Statistically, prenuptial agreements don't make divorce more likely, and they allow couples to determine their financial destiny.

 States have varying rules regarding prenuptial agreements.
 This article will explain Colorado's definition of a prenuptial agreement, what it may include, and what makes the agreement enforceable.

-A prenuptial agreement, also called a "prenup" or “marital agreement,” in Colorado, is a contract that two prospective spouses sign before marriage to decide how issues, such as property division and alimony will be determined in a divorce.
+A prenuptial agreement, also called a "prenup" or "marital agreement," in Colorado, is a contract that two prospective spouses sign before marriage to decide how they will handle issues, such as property division and alimony, in a divorce.

 Contrary to popular opinion, prenuptial agreements aren't just for the extremely wealthy.
 Many types of couples sign prenuptial agreements, even those without significant assets to protect.

 You may be interested in getting a prenuptial agreement if:

 There are a host of financial issues that a prenup may cover, including: